 I want to be part of an international team within retail.
 I want to share the amazing shopping in England, with other countries.
 If that means that I can once again return to Sydney, then that is an added bonus that I will happily take.

 Sydney felt like a stop-gap for me.
-I didn’t want to make friends because I knew it wouldn’t be able to last.
+I didn’t want to make friends because I knew it wouldn’t be able to last but I learned a lot about friendships.

 One-sided friendships and relationships are never good.
 You will burn yourself out and they will rarely notice or help you rebuild.
 These toxic relationships should be left at the door.
 You don’t need them.